Sir Winston and the Commons: History

 In 1967, Sir Winston and the Commons issued their second and final single, "Not the Spirit of India", on their self-produced Nauseating Butterfly!
 Records.
 The composition, with its combination of psychedelia and Indian influences was progressive for the era.
 Matelic explains "Herb Crawford, our other guitarist, handled the 'Not the Sprit of India' record from the label to the pressings.
 He and I co-wrote the song.
 I developed the music and he did the lyrics.
 There was an electric India vibe that was around at the time.
 The influence may have, in part, come from Paul Butterfield Blues Band’s 'East-West'.
 In 1967, the group relocated to the Sunset Strip to attempt to reach the national stage, and became the house band for the Galaxy Club for six months.
 There were arrangements for Sir Winston and the Commons to tour Europe; however, the group declined as they were against the idea of assuming the persona of another group.
 The band returned to Indianapolis and continued to perform as Sir Winston until their disbandment in 1969.

-Since their break up, the band's matetial has appeared on numerous compilation albums, including Back from the Grave, Volume 3, Hoosier Hotshots, Sixties Rebellion, The Apple-Glass Syndrom, and The Soma Records Story, Volume 1.
-In 1999, Sundazed Records released an EP of all the band's released material, and in 2010 a previously unissued song, "All of the Time", is featured on You Tore My Brain!
+Since their break up, the band's material has appeared on numerous compilation albums, including Back from the Grave, Volume 3, Hoosier Hotshots, Sixties Rebellion, The Apple-Glass Syndrom, and The Soma Records Story, Volume 1.
+In 1999, Sundazed Music released an EP of all the band's released material, and in 2010 a previously unissued song, "All of the Time", is featured on You Tore My Brain!
 Unissued Sixties Garage Acetates, Volume 5.
 Two of their previously unreleased songs, "All of the Time" and "No Sorrow" were included on You Tore My Brain!, the fifth volume of Norton Records' Unnissued sixties Garage Acetates series.
 In Mike Markesich's book, Teenbeat Mayhem, in the section that ranks the top 1000 garage rock songs of all time, voted on by a panel of noted garage writers and experts (out of the more than 16,000 US-recorded songs mentioned in the book), "We're Gonna Love" ranks #416, placing it in the top 500 American garage rock records.